eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 **Cons:**

 - The problem with every hierarchical taxonomy is the edge cases: what do I do about things that are, conceptually, in two places in the taxonomy?
 - Folders are just containers and don't have data.
-If you want an "index page" for a folder, you have to make a page _within_ the folder.
+  You can't add a description to a folder.
+  You can't associate a folder with an "index page" as an atlas of its contents.

 **Examples:**